 There are many similarities between committing to a research project and committing to a spouse.
-As I worked with a team of seventh-grade teachers at Wawasee Middle School to create a cross-curricular experience for students, we leaned on the metaphor of finding a life partner in order to navigate the research process.
+As I worked with a team of seventh-grade teachers at Wawasee Middle School to create a cross-curricular experience for students, we leaned on the metaphor of finding a life partner to navigate the research process.

-The school was embarking on their first annual Academic Learning Fair.
+The school was embarking on their first Academic Learning Fair.
 It was uncharted territory.
-We were given the forum of The World’s Fair and seventh grade was assigned the continents of Africa and Asia.
+We were given the forum of The World’s Fair, and seventh grade was assigned the continents of Africa and Asia.
 Since students had little background knowledge about these continents, we decided to set up a few dates for them.

-We set up a rotation so students could explore each topic and begin finding topics that were interesting to them.
+We set up a rotation so students could explore each topic and find ones that were interesting to them.
 In the social studies teacher’s class they learned about fair trade.
 In math they considered the pyramids.
 The science teachers discussed poaching and nuclear energy.
 In computer tech they looked at Japanese technology.
 They learned about sweatshops in family and consumer science.
 In some rooms, students were given time to research any topic they wanted.
-The art teacher helped students learn how to search by combining a topic they were interested with and a continent or country.
+The art teacher helped students learn how to search by combining a topic they were interested in with a continent or country.
 For instance, students searched “basketball + Africa” or “fashion + Japan.”
 In each room students looked at images or a video, read a text, or had a conversation about a topic related to a specific content area as well as Africa or Asia.
 They took notes on think sheets and kept them in the A.L.F.
 (Academic Learning Fair) Notebooks.

 Not only were we building background knowledge, but we were also giving students experience in citing and analyzing sources.
 On their think sheets they noted sources.
 Then they collected facts, as well as their thoughts about the facts.